status-im/open-bounty/doc/decisions/0004-use-tachyons.md

 ## Appendix

 - [CSS and Scalability](http://mrmrs.github.io/writing/2016/03/24/scalable-css/) — an insightful article on why utility classes are a good idea by the author of Tachyons.
+A quote from that article:

+  > In [the monolith] model, you will never stop writing css.
+Refactoring css is hard and time consuming.
+Deleting unused css is hard and time consuming.
+And more often than not - it’s not work people are excited to do.
+So what happens?
+People keep writing more and more css
 - [tachyons-tldr](https://tachyons-tldr.now.sh) — super helpful tool to look up classes provided by Tachyons via the CSS attributes they affect.
 - [dwyl/learn-tachyons](https://github.com/dwyl/learn-tachyons) — a nice repository with another 30s pitch and various examples outlining basic usage.